Pain and inflammation can throw life off course, affecting both our physical and mental health.

 The South African Rooibos Council also recommends the tea as a remedy for colic and stomach cramps.

 Pain sometimes leads to disrupted sleep.
-If you’re someone failing to get decent night’s rest, take a look at our list of the the best teas to help you sleep better.
+If you’re someone failing to get a decent night’s rest, take a look at our list of the best teas to help you sleep better.